About The Ombudsman Scheme

 Ombudsman’s Awards and their Effect:

-The Ombudsman is supported by an administrative staff and a Panel of Experts in different aspects of insurance to whom he can refer and rely on for advice and issues of “best practice” if and when necessary.
+The Ombudsman is supported by administrative staff and a Panel of Experts in different aspects of insurance to whom he can refer and rely on for advice and issues of “best practice” if and when necessary.

 The Ombudsman’s period of office is for a term of two years with eligibility for re-appointment.

-It is of the utmost importance for the success of this scheme that the Ombudsman’s independence be maintained at all times.
+It is of the utmost importance for the success of this scheme that the Ombudsman’s independence is maintained at all times.
 The Insurance Association of Sri Lanka (IASL) which is the appointing authority has guaranteed this independence and also provides the Ombudsman with his own budget with full plenary powers to administer his office and his budget without any interference.